 Much of the club’s success on the pitch is attributable to the herculean efforts of its Club Development Officer and Head Coach, Andy Guy, who, over the last decade, has coached a significant proportion of the club’s senior players through the junior teams.
 The club is just one of ninety Yorkshire Cricket Board Focus Clubs (and one of just twenty in East Yorkshire).

 Under the club captaincy of Ian Buss, who has himself captained a HM Royal Navy side at Lords, the club continues to pursue its dream of bringing YDSCL premier league cricket to Southside, whilst maintaining a large junior section that is in the interests of both the club and local community.

 Whether you’re about to play cricket at Southside, or if you’re thinking of coming to watch a game, the club extends a very warm welcome to you.

-The winner of last weeks bonus ball (July 5th) was Hayley Shaw with number 9..... more
+The winner of this weeks bonus ball is Liz & Jim Treadwell, with number 33. .... more

 * The winner of this week's bonus ball is Jason McKinley with number 30. * 2016 season fixture lists for the junior and senior sides are available from the Southside clubhouse or by contacting Andy G.... more